ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he lost his domain in a DDoS attack!

-2. Why did the cyber security specialist get fired?
-Because he couldn't hack it!

-3. Why did the programmer always carry a ladder?
-In case of a high-level language!

-4. Why do programmers prefer dark mode?
+2. Why do programmers prefer dark mode?
 Because light attracts bugs!

+3. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

+4. Why did the programmer quit his job?
+Because he didn't get arrays!

 [
-Thu Nov 23 01:10:48 UTC 2023
+Fri Nov 24 01:09:13 UTC 2023
  ]